 Other Symptoms: Besides a rough idle, a vacuum leak may produce backfiring, hard starting, stumbling, high idle, hesitation, misfiring, poor power brake action, and poor acceleration.

 Although not as common, you may be dealing with a blown head gasket, a leaking or burned valve, or even a warped intake manifold.

-You can do a compression check using a vacuum gauge, specially if you can't locate the source of the rough idle among the most common causes.
-The test can not only diagnose a blown head gasket, but uncover the condition of piston rings and valve seats.
+You can do a compression check using a vacuum gauge, especially if you can't locate the source of the rough idle among the most common causes.
+The test can not only diagnose a blown head gasket but uncover the condition of piston rings and valve seats.

 Finding the cause of engine rough idle problems can be tricky at times, but paying attention to other symptoms besides the rough idle (shaking, noises, power loss) can help you close in on the source of the problem.

 And keep in mind that the most rough idle issues come from lack of proper maintenance.
 So check those components or systems you have neglected lately.
 And scan your computer for possible trouble codes, even if the check engine light is not on.
 But, whatever the cause, don't shrug off the problem, even if it seems to be a simple one, because it can result in a costly repair if you don't take care of it now.